-Taxes levied on the Grand List of October 1, 2016 became due and payable on July 1, 2017.
-Real Estate tax bills over $200 are due and payable in two equal installments on July 1, 2017 and January 1, 2018.
+Taxes levied on the Grand List of October 1, 2017 become due and payable on July 1, 2018.
+Real estate tax bills of less than $200 shall be paid in one installment due July 1, 2018.
+Real estate tax bills over $200 shall be due and payable in two equal installments on July 1, 2018 and January 1, 2019.

-For the January installment: taxes received/postmarked by February 1, 2018 will be considered timely.
-Payments received/postmarked after February 1, 2018 will be subject to interest of 1.5% per month or 18 % annually from the due date in accordance with Connecticut General Statutes.
+Taxes received/postmarked by February 1, 2019 will be considered timely.
+Payments received/postmarked after February 1, 2019 will be subject to interest of 1.5% per month or 18% annually from the due date in accordance with Connecticut General Statutes.
 Initial interest starting February 2nd is 3% of outstanding taxes with a minimum of $2.00 per tax account.
-State Statutes dictates that failure to receive a bill does not invalidate the tax.
+State Statutes dictate that failure to receive a bill does not invalidate the tax.

 Send payment to: